Helps you reach and maintain a healthy weight.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Take this medicine with a liquid during each main meal or up to one hour after eating.
+- Take this medicine during each main meal or up to 1 hour after a meal.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.